Last Updated on

 In all honesty, there are so many things that go into creating a great bass guitar.

 You could probably write a long novel about all of the different things that go into creating a good bass guitar.

-For example, cheaper bass guitars use inexpensive woods such as alder or basswood.
+For example, cheaper bass guitars have an alder body or basswood body.
 However, more expensive bass guitars will use maple or mahogany.

 However, if a guitar is/isn’t equipped with these woods or any other special factors shouldn’t be the make or break for you.
 Before making any final decision on one singular bass guitar, you should head over to your local guitar shop to try playing different bass guitars that use different tonewoods.

 For example, a bass guitar that is built with mahogany is going to produce a warmer sound than a bass guitar that’s built with swamp ash, which produces a brighter sound compared to mahogany.
 Just from the different pickup options alone, you are going to find many different choices of bass guitars to choose from, which can become pretty overwhelming.